mongodb/js-bson/CONTRIBUTING.md

 ### Visual Studio Code Setup

+One option to get up and running quickly is to use a preconfigured VS Code [workspace][workspace-file].
+Save the the workspace file in a directory separate from the directory where you cloned this repo.
+Open the workspace file in VS Code, and update `folders.path` to point to your local `js-bson` directory and update the `runtimeExecutable` field of the launch configuration to be the path to your Node.js executable.

-If you want to get formatting and linting working automatically, add these settings to your VS Code code workspace:
+Alternatively, if you just want to get formatting and linting working automatically, add these settings to your VS Code code workspace:

 ```jsonc
 "settings":{